 Frequency of training

-People often go to Thailand and spend a month training and come back far better at the sport then people who would do two months of training at home in Australia.
+People often go to Thailand and spend a month training and come back far better at the sport than people who would do two months of training at home in Australia.
 This is largely due to the frequency of training that a person does when in Thailand.
 Generally speaking, people might train two hours a session, and two times per day went on a training camp in Thailand, whereas when in Brisbane, they might attend 2 to 3 sessions a week, each lasting an hour.

-If the person who went to thailand was to spend the same amount of time with the same frequency at their training in Australia (2 hours twice per day), they may not get as good as Thailand due to the quality of training there being at such a high level, but they could get very close to that.
+If the person who went to Thailand was to spend the same amount of time with the same frequency at their training in Australia (2 hours twice per day), they may not get as good as Thailand due to the quality of training there being at such a high level, but they could get very close to that.

-The reason why this is is so hard to do whilst at home in western society, is that its very difficult to find someone who can cater to that level of training, and when we are at home we tend to get distracted by many other responsibilities.
+The reason why this is is so hard to do whilst at home in western society, is that it’s very difficult to find someone who can cater to that level of training, and when we are at home we tend to get distracted by many other responsibilities.

 Another thing to consider is also the frequency of the reps in training. as a trainer, often I see people waste time in the middle of class.
 They may do a combination that has been shown to them by their instructor, and then stand around and talk about something not relevant to the training, or just make general conversation or crack a few jokes in between practising the combination.
-Although a few words exchanged may take only a few seconds to exchange, when added together, those seconds quicky turn into minutes, and over the course of week or a month those minutes can turn into hours wasted.
+Although a few words exchanged may take only a few seconds to exchange, when added together, those seconds quickly turn into minutes, and over the course of a week or a month, those minutes can turn into hours wasted.

-Ultimately we are trying to find that “sweet spot”, where we are still enjoying our training and experience the renowned camaraderie of a muay thai gym, but also are ensuring we are getting the work done and striving to be better each time.
+Ultimately we are trying to find that “sweet spot”, where we are still enjoying our training and experience the renowned camaraderie of a Muay Thai gym, but also are ensuring we are getting the work done and striving to be better each time.

 This is most definitely a factor in a students progression, as much as we wish that it isn’t.
-In a fair world, whoever works the hardest should be rewarded the most, but unfortunately the world doesn’t work that way.
+In a fair world, whoever works the hardest should be rewarded the most, but unfortunately, the world doesn’t work that way.

 I have seen many students work hard week after week, only to have someone else come in and be better than them on their first night at training.
 Although this is a sad reality, this doesn’t mean that a person who isn’t born with natural talent cannot become a great fighter, it just means it will take more time, dedication, and commitment in order to get there.

-The most important factor in becoming a better fighter or getting good at muay thai, is constantly reminding yourself of what you are doing and why you are doing it.
+The most important factor in becoming a better fighter or getting good at Muay Thai is constantly reminding yourself of what you are doing and why you are doing it.
 If you don’t understand the value in hard work, it is very hard to force yourself to do it.
 We have all had those moments where we come home from work, sit down on the couch just to relax for a few minutes, and then find it hard to pull ourselves off the cushions and go to training, but thinking about the end results and how those workouts will benefit us, can give us that burst of motivation and discipline required to go and get the job done!

 How do I condition my shins?

-Watching a muay thai fight and seeing the intense clashing of shins can leave a spectator wondering how it is possible for a person to take such a blow to the shins and show no sign of pain.
+Watching a Muay Thai fight and seeing the intense clashing of shins can leave a spectator wondering how it is possible for a person to take such a blow to the shins and show no sign of pain.
 The answer to this problem is largely due to the conditioning of the shins during training prior to the bout.

 Like most parts of the body, the shins will adapt when put under repetitive and controlled stress.
-The constant impact to the shins during training from activities such as kicking the bag, kicking thai pads, and sparring, will overtime begin to not only make the pain receptors in the shins less sensitive, but also start to calcify the bone in the shin.
+The constant impact to the shins during training from activities such as kicking the bag, kicking Thai pads, and sparring, will over time begin to not only make the pain receptors in the shins less sensitive but also start to calcify the bone in the shin.

 Doing things such as hitting your shin with something hard like a beer bottle or a rolling pin will not harden the shins, but cause damage.
 When looking to condition shins, the trick is to use pressure spread out over a larger surface area, rather than focused to a small point.